near/docs/docs/4.tools/cli-rs.md

 import-account -Import existing account (a.k.a. "sign-in")
 ```

-choose any of the preferred sign in methods, for this example we'll choose the...
+choose any of the preferred sign-in methods.
+For this example, we'll choose the...

 ```
 using-web-wallet -Import existing account using NEAR Wallet (a.k.a. "sign in")